coralproject/ask-docs/quickstart/index.md

 Docker Toolbox is all you need to begin installing the Coral Ecosystem on a single machine!

+(Note: you must have docker-compose v1.7 or later.)

 ## Step 1 - Set Environment Variables

 **Required**